 This goes without saying, but I’ll say it anyway.
 If you have sun or light sensitivity, have a discussion with your physician before you decide to try this particular type of therapy.

-If your issue is heat, I would think very carefully about using the infrared sauna.
+If your issue is heated, I would think very carefully about using the infrared sauna.
 They get warm inside.
 Very warm.
 Imagine sun bathing in Pheonix on a hot day.